woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 4.5.3 - 2023-09-26 =
+- Enhancement - Removed some unnecessary style in the Mix and Match CSS integration

 = 4.5.2 - 2023-08-11 =
 - Fix - Enqueue wc-cart-fragments script on all pages.